ariperez-gov/identity-dev-docs/_pages/openid-connect.md

 2. `private_key_jwt`

     Clients send a [JWT][jwt] signed with a private key when requesting access tokens.
-The corresponding public key is registered ahead of time in the developer portal, similar to SAML.
+The corresponding public key is registered ahead of time in the [developer portal](#developer-portal), similar to SAML.
 This is the preferred authentication method for web apps.

 [pkce]: https://tools.ietf.org/html/rfc7636

 ### Developer Portal

-Visit $DASHBOARD_URL to register a Service Provider.
-The issuer will be the `client_id`, and make sure to register a `redirect_uri` for your application and a client cert if using `private_key_jwt`.
+[Register your Service Provider]({{site.baseurl}}/registering-your-sp/) with login.gov.
+The Issuer field will be used as the `client_id`.
+Make sure to register a `redirect_uri` for your application as well a client cert if using `private_key_jwt`.

 ## Auto-Discovery